heptarch/heptarch.github.io/lab/bell.md

 	   </span> (*mandate*), and give them the permission (or perhaps
 	   obligation!) to creatively explore the domain as their antennae dictate (*freedom*).
-Distribute the effort via the magic of the internet, with tools
+Distribute the effort via the magic of the internet, with tools for collaboration, feedback, and a high threshold of participation (*focus*)

+focus, security

 separation, coupling, management